 Choosing a Profit and Loss Only Mortgage as a self-employed borrower is a significant decision that requires careful consideration.
 This type of mortgage offers flexibility that traditional loans often don't, making it an increasingly popular choice for home financing for self-employed individuals.

 Navigating both Conventional and FHA Employment Requirements can be complex, but understanding these guidelines is essential.
-Understanding these guidelines help you understand the main benefits of P&L only mortgages.
+Understanding these guidelines help you understand the main benefits of Non-QM P&L only mortgages.

 A key component of this process is the Profit and Loss (P&L) statement, which provides a comprehensive view of your business's financial performance.
 This document is vital in determining your loan eligibility and the kind of loan you can receive from lenders.